pkubit-g/connectors/flink-connector/README.md

 #### 2. Sink Creation for partitioned tables

-In this example we show how to create a `DeltaSink` for `org.apache.flink.table.data.RowData` and that will be writing data to a partitioned table using one partitioning column `surname`.
+In this example we show how to create a `DeltaSink` for `org.apache.flink.table.data.RowData` to write data to a partitioned table using one partitioning column `surname`.

 ```java
 package com.example;